 Mae Taeng treks typically cover the region around Huai Nam Dang National Park and provide glimpses of the lives of Hmong, Akha, Lisu, Lahu and Karen hilltribes.
 Other bonuses of choosing this area are Pong Dued Hot Springs, the stunning vistas at Doi Kiew Lom Viewpoint and the proximity of Pai.
 Waterfalls are often added into trek tour itineraries.
 Apart from just before the onset of the rainy season, pools at the bases of falls like Mae Sa and Pha Dang National Park’s Sri Sangwan are refreshing for swimming in.

 Knowledgeable guides lead treks through forests with ancient hardwood trees and clumps of bamboo standing guard.
 Wild flowers dot the wayside and the only sounds are often the tweet of birds or the voices of others in the group.
 Trekkers need to be reasonably mobile as the tours typically require two hours of walking at a time.
 Tour companies recommend that participants wear suitable walking shoes and bring swimwear for waterfall pool swims.

 Trekkers have the choice of joining group tours or asking trek operators for tailor-made ones.
 There are scores of trekking agencies in the central areas of Chiang Mai.
-Many hotels and guesthouses have their own sightseeing and trekking tour desks too.
-The What’s Up team have picked out a few recommended agencies offering trekking tours from Chiang Mai.
+Our recommendations on the best trekking tours in Chiang Mai are shown below.

 Recommended Chiang Mai Trekking Agencies: